How Much Protein Should You Be Eating? Our Simple Guide.

 How do I make sure I eat enough protein each day?

 Tracking your macros is really important for maintaining a healthy balance.
 We recommend apps like MyFitnessPal and Lifesum to make sure you’re hitting your macros.

 Meal-prep is also a great way to make sure that you’re staying consistent.
 In our busy hectic lives, we can be tempted to make excuses and go for what’s easy and it’s easy to get off track.
 By batch cooking your veggies, carbs, and proteins and planning your meals, you can make sure you always get the right amount for you.

 With us… it’s personal.
 We’re here to help you reach your goals.

-A lot of other “macro-based meal plans” out there have certain set meals for each “type” of customer and ship out frozen meals once a week for you to nuke in your microwave.
+A lot of other meal-delivery out there have set meals and ship out frozen meals once a week for you to defrost in your microwave like a TV dinner.
 (How depressing is that?)

 These same companies (yes, we’ve tried them) make massive amounts of food in factories that sit frozen for long periods of time until they arrive at your door.
 (Did you know plant-based foods lose 70% of their nutrients after being frozen for only 72 hours?
 I mean, at that point, why bother?